-The term 'Chicago Board of Options Exchange (CBOE)' is explained in detail and with examples in the Trading edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Chicago Board of Options Exchange (CBOE)' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 CBOE is the acronym for the Chicago Board of Options Exchange.
 The exchange arose in 1973.
 Since then it has grown to become the biggest options’ market on the planet.
 As a market leader in technological innovation and creative financial products that are new and ground breaking, it has pushed the envelope on electronic forms of trading over the years.
 The Chicago Board concentrates its efforts on options contracts pertaining to indices, single stock equities, and interest rates.
 This exchange has such a broad and deep reach in options that it can claim to host a majority of the options traded around the globe.
 Industry insiders refer to this largest option exchange in the world as the “See-bo.”

 The CBOE has come an enormous distance since its very first trading day back in 1973.
 On that first day, the exchange offered 16 individual stocks and actually traded 911 contracts.
 The daily average volume nowadays is well in excess of a million contracts every market day.
 They trade these massive numbers of options primarily on single equity options, indices options, and options on ETF exchange traded funds and ETN exchange traded notes.